dustinpfister/examples-electronjs/proto/electronjs-context-bridge/README.md

 # electionjs-context-bridge

-This is a quick example that I put togetaher while reading up on the context bridge class in electron.js
+This is a quick example that I put togetaher while reading up on the context bridge class in electron.js.
+The example is the start of a very basic text editor program that I am using to write this read me file actually.

 ## What the goals are with this example